wsp-sag/network_wrangler/docs/networks.md

 convert_roadway_file_serialization(
     my_dir, # the path to the input directory.
-    "geojson", # the suffix of the input files.
+    "geojson", # the file format of the input files.
 Defaults to "geojson". my_new_dir, # the path were the output will be saved.
     "parquet", # the format of the output files.
 Defaults to "parquet".
     "new", # the name prefix of the roadway files that will be generated.
 Defaults to "".